USC-ACTLab/MultiRobotArt/mra-control/README.md

 3.  `zustand` - Simple/lightweight/accessible state management framework.
 Preferred to larger frameworks that require more boilerplate (such as
     `redux`).
 Allows for state to be shared between otherwise unrelated components.
 4.  `react-blockly` - Blockly integration into `react` (really just a lightweight wrapper).

+## Main TODOs before launch:
+    5. Wireframe rendering...
+    6. Flight Demo...
+    7. flickering hovering?
+    8. Make Deployable...

+for the future:
+    Rotations
+    paths to visualization
+    hide groups and add more groups
+    real world execution - trajectories
+    default with one robot beginning at the origin.
+    Nicer robot manager